yext/answers-search-ui/README.md

   },
   // Optional, options to pass to the autocomplete component
   autocomplete: {
+    // Optional, boolean used to hide the autocomplete when the search input is empty (even if the
+    // input is focused).
+Defaults to false.
+    shouldHideOnEmptySearch: false,
     // Optional, callback invoked when the autocomplete component changes from open to closed.
     onClose: function() {},
     // Optional, callback invoked when the autocomplete component changes from closed to open.